SecureByDesign-Playbook/SecureByDesign-Playbook/Playbook.md

    Assets&Uses --> SecurityPicture
    Networks&Access --> SecurityPicture
    Threats --> SecurityPicture
-   SecurityPicture --> CoursesOfAction
-   CoursesOfAction --> AssessingTheRisks
+   SecurityPicture --> AssessingTheRisks
-   AssessingTheRisks --> CurrentRisks
-   DefendOptions --> ActionPlan
-   RiskAppetite --> ActionPlan
+   DefenceOptions --> ActionPlan
-   CurrentRisks --> ActionPlan
+   AssessingTheRisks --> ActionPlan
-   ActionPlan --> ImplementControls
-   ImplementControls --> SecurityPicture
 </pre>

 We will go through each of these in more detail below, but essentially that's the playbook to follow.